 One of the best things about staying at hostels is meeting people.
 As you might expect most of the guests, with the exception of us, were young.
 We were probably the oldest by 25 to 30 years.
 That said it was great to hear the stories of these people who despite their youth had many interesting stories to tell.
 Everyone was very respectful and we didn’t have any major issues with noise, messiness and general naughtiness.

-It takes about 15 to 20 minutes to walk to the main part of Alberta Street where there are plenty of bar, restaurants and interesting boutique shops.
+It takes about 15 to 20 minutes to walk to the main part of Alberta Street where there is plenty of bars, restaurants and interesting boutique shops.